ali-senejani/Pandas-SQL-Like-Commands/README.md

 # Pandas-SQL-Like-Commands

-This is a short list of commands in Pandas that mimic common SQL queries when working with tables or dataframes, which can serve as quick reference. <br><br>
+This is a short list of commands in Pandas that mimic common SQL queries when working with tables or dataframes, which can serve as a quick reference. <br><br>
 A direct comparison is provided by first displaying a SQL query, followed by its equivalent command in Pandas. <br><br>
-When working with joins, the default join type in SQL is an inner join.
-However, the default operation in Pandas *merge* and *join* methods is a left join.
-Therefore, it might be best to always explicitly state the type of join required.
+When working with joins, the default join type is an inner join. <br><br>
+Some more examples can also be found [here](https://pandas.pydata.org/pandas-docs/stable/getting_started/comparison/comparison_with_sql.html#compare-with-sql-join).
+<br><br>
 ## <centre> PREVIEW DATA </center>
 Example 1 - see the top 5 records: